Tablet-Weaving the Sustainable Development Goals

 Verena approached Ellen (head of the PENELOPE project) with the idea of tablet weaving the SDGs, exploring the potential of a different type of representation that accounts for their networked nature and complexity.
 With Charlotte Holzer, textile conservator at the Deutsches Museum, we did a small project on the idea documented in a report of the Austrian Academy of Sciences (https://epub.oeaw.ac.at/KIOESOP_011).

-13. October: Verena introduces the SDG idea, Q&A, discussion with Charlotte, Verena and Ellen (no course program but weaving possible)
+Verena will introduce the SDG idea, and we have Q&A, discussion with Charlotte, Verena and Ellen.